Frequently Asked Questions

 What is Bridge Communities?

 Based in Glen Ellyn, a western suburb of Chicago, Bridge offers transitional housing and support services to homeless families that live and work in DuPage County.
-Founded in 1988 by community volunteers Mark Milligan and Bob Wahlgren, Bridge has grown to include nearly 100 units of transitional housing and 18 shared-equity home ownership condominium units.
+Founded in 1988 by community volunteers Mark Milligan and Bob Wahlgren, Bridge has grown to include more than 100 units of transitional housing.

 What is Sleep Out Saturday (SOS)?

 Sleep Out Saturday started in 2004 with the purpose to raise awareness about the issue of homeless families that work and live in DuPage County, while at the same time raise funds for Bridge Communities' Transitional Housing program.
-Within the past 5 years, Sleep Out Saturday has raised more than $404,000 which equals 16,610 nights of housing and shelter for homeless families in DuPage County.
+Since its inception, Sleep Out Saturday has raised more than $1 million to support the families in our program.

 What is transitional housing?